RomanEsin/RomanEsin/README.md

 - https://github.com/asap-it
 - FarPost iOS App
 - Some personal projects
-- And of course course projects from FEFU
+- And of course student projects from FEFU

 <!--
 **RomanEsin/RomanEsin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.